 If you plan on undertaking renovations that require removal of asbestos products, we recommend using the services of a licensed asbestos removalist who is trained to remove, transport and dispose of asbestos safely.

-Read the asbestos information from the QBCC and Queensland Government’s Home Renovators Guide to Minor Work in Domestic Properties.
+Read the asbestos information from the QBCC and the Queensland Government.

 For more information, call the Queensland Government Asbestos Hotline on 13 74 68.